DmitryPukhov/stock-predictor/README.md

 # stock-predictor
-Stock exchange market predictions with Apache Spark
+Stock exchange market prediction experiments in Python and R